bazq3D/bazq-discordrp/README.md

-3- Go here "https://discord.com/developers/applications" and create and application i- Names , Description will be your discord presence ii- You can edit them in your "Rich Presence" options 4- Go to your server.cfg and comment "ensure bazq-discordrp" 5- Enjoy.
+3- Go here "https://discord.com/developers/applications" and create and application i- Names , Description will be your discord presence ii- You can edit them in your "Rich Presence" options 4- Edit discord.lua for your texts and other functions 5- Go to your server.cfg and comment "ensure bazq-discordrp"
 ______________________________________________
 Thanks Jeva for credit.
 Check his page https://github.com/jevajs